History of Sports Chaplaincy UK

 The charity is governed by Trustees elected at the AGM, and the staff are supported by an Administrator based in the Manchester office together with various other practical helpers.

-In 2011 the charity changed its name to Sports Chaplaincy UK, and early in 2012 appointed CEO Richard Gamble to manage and direct its work.
+In 2011 the charity changed its name to Sports Chaplaincy UK, and early in 2012 appointed Richard Gamble to manage and direct its work.
 Sports Chaplaincy UK now looks forward to a period of further development as it continues to serve the world of sport through excellence in chaplaincy.